Donna M. Hughes: Research, teaching, and scholarship

 Hughes is a leading international researcher on human trafficking.
 She has completed research on the trafficking of women and girls for sexual exploitation in several countries, including the United States, Russia, Ukraine, and Korea.
 She does research and writing on women's rights.
 Her topic areas include: violence, slavery, sexual exploitation, Islamic fundamentalism, and women's organized resistance to violence and exploitation.
 She has also worked on issues related to women, science, and technology.

-Additionally, she was the first to publish research and analysis on the role of the Internet in facilitating sexual exploitation and trafficking of women and girls, and on the mail-order bride industry.
+Additionally, she has published research and analysis on the role of the Internet in facilitating sexual exploitation and trafficking of women and girls, and on the mail-order bride industry.
 She has also written extensively on women's rights in the Islamic world.
 Hughes has also published several articles on the role of women in science and technology.

-Her research has been supported by the U.S. State Department, the National Institute of Justice, the National Science Foundation, the Association of American Colleges and Universities, the Norwegian Agency for Development Cooperation, the International Organization for Migration, the Council of Europe, the Coalition Against Trafficking in Women, the Rhode Island Board of Governors for Higher Education, the University of Rhode Island Foundation, the University of Rhode Island Council for Research, and the University of Bradford, UK.